 GRAZZANISE AIRBASE, Italy – The 2nd NATO Signal Battalion welcomed a new commander and bid farewell to another during an April 4, 2017 change-of-command ceremony at the battalion’s Grazzanise Airbase, Italy, headquarters.

 The three skills every Soldier learns during basic training are how to shoot, move, and communicate.
-It’s the third skill that was on the minds of attendees that gathered to watch U.S. Army Lt.
-Col. James Dooley assume command of the 2NSB under a sunny southern Italian sky.
+It’s the third skill that was on the minds of attendees that gathered to watch U.S. Army Lieutenant Colonel James Dooley assume command of the 2NSB under a sunny southern Italian sky.

-Dooley arrives to the 2NSB after attending the NATO Defense College Senior Course (Rome, Italy) following a recent stint in Seoul, Republic of Korea.
-U.S. Army Lt.
-Col. John Hinkel Jr. departs the 2NSB after serving as its commander for nearly three years.
+Dooley arrives to the 2NSB after attending the NATO Defence College Senior Course (Rome, Italy) following a recent stint in Seoul, Republic of Korea.
+U.S. Army Lieutenant Colonel John Hinkel Jr. departs the 2NSB after serving as its commander for nearly three years.
 Hinkel is slated for his next assignment with communications, or G6, at the Stuttgart, Germany-based U.S. Africa Command.